Marvel Snap: 2 BEST Move Decks [EXPLAINED]

 Heimdall

 The most important card in any of your Move Deck in Marvel Snap is the Heimdall card.
-A Move Deck is incomplete with the Heimdall and that is because of the Card’s superb Reveal ability.
-Heimdall card itself is a six Cost and eight Power card.
+A Move Deck is incomplete with the Heimdall, and that is because of the Card’s superb Reveal ability.
+Heimdall itself is a six Cost and eight Power card.
 That in itself is a solid card.
 But to get the most out of it, you’d need to consider the ability.
 The On Reveal ability will move All of the cards in one position to the left.
 It will trigger all of the card’s Move abilities.

 Heimdall in Best Marvel Snap Move Deck.